 Health promotion messages

-Both nationally and on a state level there are health promotion campaigns running, providing resources and support for active lifestyles, weight loss and healthy food choices.
+Both nationally and on a state level there are health promotion campaigns running, providing resources and support for active lifestyle, weight loss and healthy food choices.
 By increasing your awareness of these programs you can utilise resources and programs that are often free of charge.